Milad-Akarie/auto_route_library/README.md

   final int bookId;
   ...
 ```
-Now writing `/books/1` in the browser will navigate you to `BookDetailsPage` and automatically extract the `bookId` argument from path and inject it to your widget.
+Now writing `/books/1` in the browser will navigate you to `BookDetailsPage` and automatically extract the `bookId` argument from the path and inject it into your widget.

 ### Query Parameters
-Query parameters are accessed the same way, simply annotate the constructor parameter to hold the value of the query param with `@QueryParam('optional-alias')` and let AutoRoute do the rest.
+Query parameters are accessed the same way.
+Simply annotate the constructor parameter to hold the value of the query param with `@QueryParam('optional-alias')` and let AutoRoute do the rest.

-you could also access path/query parameters using the scoped `RouteData` object.
+You could also access path/query parameters using the scoped `RouteData` object.
 ```dart
  RouteData.of(context).pathParams;
  // or using the extension
  context.routeData.queryParams
 ```
-`Tip`: if your parameter name is the same as the path/query parameter, you could use the const @pathParam or @queryParam and not pass a slug/alias.
+*Tip*: if your parameter name is the same as the path/query parameter, you could use the const `@pathParam` or `@queryParam` and not pass a slug/alias.

 ```dart
 class BookDetailsPage extends StatelessWidget {